Explain Wasabi like I'm 5

 Generating a Wallet

 When you start Wasabi for the first time, the dialog to generate a new wallet will be open.
 You can set a unique name for the wallet so that you remember what it is for.
 In the next step, Wasabi will show your 12 recovery words.
-These must be carefully backed up, in the correct order, as they are needed to recover your wallet (together with the password) on another computer or in another wallet software.
-Next, choose a very secure password, as this encrypts the secrets, and should not be guessed by others.
-You will always need this password in order to spend your bitcoins, so take great care to back it up properly.
-Make sure you store the backup of your recovery words in a different location than the backup of your password.
+These must be carefully backed up, in the correct order, as they are needed to recover your wallet (together with the passphrase) on another computer or in another wallet software.
+Next, choose a very secure passphrase, as this encrypts the secrets, and should not be guessed by others.
+You will always need this passphrase in order to spend your bitcoins, so take great care to back it up properly.
+Make sure you store the backup of your recovery words in a different location than the backup of your passphrase.

 Backup both!